 - Blade Length – 10″ (measured from the front of the handle to the blade tip)

 - Overall Length – 15″ (measured from the back of the handle to the blade tip)

 - Blade Width – 2″ (measured at the widest part of the blade)

 - Blade and Handle Thickness – No restrictions

 Axes are synonymous with cutting wood, so I incorporated some learning from this old tool as it is designed to cut wood and the 2×4 speed cut is a big differential during a competition.
 Most feel that too pronounced a curve may push objects away rather than cutting them, leading to most competition blades having a flat cutting edge.
-I favored a slightly curved edge as a curve helps part the fibers of the wood easier than a purely flat edge.
+I favoured a slightly curved edge as a curve helps part the fibres of the wood easier than a purely flat edge.